radarbot-team/radarbot-team-best-pratices/cloud/gcp/README.md

 **Microservices over monoliths**.
 As much as you want to speed up your development, this service helps to compile systems composed of small and independent units of code whose functionality focuses on doing a single task efficiently.
 Instead of having to deploy applications as monoliths, you can create services in a single function to offer a new solution in form of microservices.

 **Serverless economics**.
 Cloud Functions are invoiced on demand based on the execution time (down to 100 milliseconds), therefore you will pay as long as the function is active.

+Due to the beta release, there are some restrictions to take into account:
+- The API might be changed in backward-incompatible ways and is not subject to any SLA or deprecation policy.
+- There is only one option of region to choose: us-central1.
+- Google Cloud Functions offers the feature of a Cloud Functions Local Emulator that allows to deploy, run and debug the cloud functions on your local machine.
+    - Google do not recommend the use of this feature for production.
+    - Those functions deployed in the Local Emulator whose triggers are non-HTTP (like Pub/sub or Storage) will not be invoked by the services.
+As long as the purpose of the Emulator is as a development environment, if you want to invoke these functions, you have to call them manually.

+Best practices:
+- Avoiding the continuous running of a function and the possibility to be forcibly terminated by the system.
+There are two approaches depending on the kind of the function.
+For HTTP functions, the solution is calling a termination method like send(), json() or end(), once the function has been completed.
+On the other hand, for background functions, you could either invoke the callback argument or return a Promise when the function has finished.

+- In order to resist the temporary errors of the code, there is an option of "Retry on failure" included in the cloud functions.
+By default it is disabled and if the function fails there is no attempt to execute it again.
+Enabling this option, if for any reason, including code errors, the function fails, it will try again for a maximum of seven days.

+By last, there are several warnings that are good to know:
+- Those functions written by the Firebase SDK can not be deployed using the gcloud command-line tools and vice versa.
+- If the project ID contain a colon, functions with HTTP(S) triggers are not supported.
+- When a project is deleted, the whole work of this project will too and the project ID can not ever be used again.

 ---